12 Places to Find Freelance Work Online

 Mechanical Turk is Amazon.com's foray into the online freelance marketplace.
 Similar to Upwork, Freelancer, and others, Mechanical Turk connects freelancers with businesses who need small jobs—called human intelligence tasks (HITs) on the site.

-Toptal is a marketplace geared toward more elite, experienced freelancers, with most freelancers being paid between $50 and $250 per hour.
+Toptal, short for top talent, is a marketplace geared toward elite, experienced freelancers, with most freelancers being paid between $50 and $250 per hour.
 The vetting process is more involved, requiring experience checks and an interview.

 Jobs posted on Toptal typically are geared toward finance and software development.